kingcons/clones/JOURNAL.md

 cycle is pretty accurate.
 Which raises the important point that it doesn't make sense to test against a PPU log without _also_ deciding on a CPU/PPU synchronization strategy and having a CPU log.
 Yuck.
 This is why writing a PPU is really no fun.

+### Start on Input Handling (07/19)

+After a long time away, a twitter conversation with mrb prompted me to pick clones back up.
+For some reason I need to use `sdl2:make-this-thread-main #'play` when running clones.
+I had hoped doing `sdl2:in-main-thread` in the beginning of my input handler would be sufficient.
+Anyway, I've got input working for now.
+I can pick up the rest later...
+I guess I should do the PPU rewrite and get sprites working? :)